 Clean Eating Turkey and Sweet Potato Shepherd’s Pie (+ Video)

-An updated skinny version of the classic Shepherd’s pie, made with ground turkey instead of beef or lamb, sweet potatoes instead of white potatoes and lots of veggies.
-Still as delicious (if not better!), but more nutritious!
-Naturally gluten free and paleo.
+My Sweet Potato Shepherd’s Pie is a light and healthy version of the classic, made with ground turkey instead of beef or lamb, sweet potatoes instead of white potatoes and lots of veggies.
+Naturally gluten-free and paleo.

-This serves 6 people but it makes great leftovers, perfect if you need to bring lunch at work or at school!
+This Turkey & Sweet Potato Shepherd’s Pie serves 6 people but it makes great leftovers, perfect if you need to bring lunch at work or at school!

 Clean Eating Turkey and Sweet Potato Shepherd’s Pie